-'s premiere last February, where they opened up about how working together affected their then 15-year marriage.
+ET caught up with the couple at Zoolander 2's premiere last February, where they opened up about how working together affected their then 15-year marriage.

 "It's the best.
 I mean, I think that, you know, the reality is there's such an unspoken connection," Taylor shared.
 "I feel like for us, when we first met, it was on set...
 He's amazing."

 "[Having a] sense of humor [is the secret to our marriage]," she continued.
 "I have to say, sense of humor is the greatest thing."